Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 DBS checks shall be carried out voluntarily on all individuals who are likely to have close operational contact with any member falling under this policy.
 DBS checks are carried out under the auspices of the BMFA and shall be carried out every three years.

-The Membership Secretary shall liaise with the Club Welfare Officer on all new memberships falling under this policy.
+The Membership Secretary shall liase with the Club Welfare Office on all new memberships falling under this policy.

 To assist the club in following this policy and to ensure that it is in accord with the guidelines laid down in the Promotion of Welfare and Care of Children and Vulnerable Adults in Model Flying as published by the BMFA.

-To liaise with the Committee providing input on any matters that arise over this policy.
+To liaise with the Committee providing inout on any matters that arise over this policy.

 Ensure that new initiatives and information from the BMFA are communicated to the Committee and thereby on to the club and its members.